coolbrett/espn-fantasy-basketball-discord-bot/README.md

 - Look into adding team logo's on certain commands -- teams have logo url fields There is a branch on the repo called logos -- fetching the pics and sending them through the bot is working, but the logos have weird lines coming off the right
+- Add commands that fire every so often (weekly and yearly awards)

 NOTES